 Figure S6.
 Probability diagrams of Monte Carlo simulation for 10,000 computation of the cooling rate between argon closure in hornblende, muscovite and biotite at different cooling stages.
 Mineral pair calculated in each domain include hornblende-hornblende (a); hornblende-muscovite (b, f–h); hornblende-biotite (d, e); muscovite-biotite (c).
-The cooling rate values are reported at mean with 2 standard deviations.
+The cooling rate values are reported at median value and 90% inter-percentile range, between 5% and 95% ( I1I3), for measuring such a tendency of a shewed population.
 Specific values for different stage are list in Table 1 in the main text.
 The dashed and dot line each represents the approximate location of the population median and mean.